SVP, Corporate Communications

-"The rapid growth in ownership and usage of smartphones is revolutionising the way that Australian consumers shop," said Mark Dougan, Managing Director for Australia and New Zealand at Frost & Sullivan.
-"The ability to access the Internet whilst on the move has transformed many aspects of consumer behaviour.
+"The rapid growth in ownership and usage of smartphones is revolutionizing the way that Australian consumers shop," said Mark Dougan, Managing Director for Australia and New Zealand at Frost & Sullivan.
+"The ability to access the Internet whilst on the move has transformed many aspects of consumer behavior.
 Consumers are increasingly using their smartphones for shopping to research, compare, share, purchase and pay for merchandise."

 Leveraging smartphones throughout the shopping process

 According to the study, smartphones are not being used purely as a device to make an online purchase, but are an essential element of an omnichannel shopping experience that still often involves the use of a physical store.
 Almost 40 percent of consumers that start researching a product on their smartphone actually end up buying it in-store.
 These shoppers are using smartphones throughout the shopping process for researching (29 percent) and evaluating products (19 percent), with only four percent actually making a purchase on their smartphone and three percent writing reviews afterwards.

 To support this new generation of omnichannel shoppers, Frost & Sullivan recommends that Australian retailers provide features and services to meet their customers' mobile needs.
 The study revealed the features that consumers place value on, including free WiFi (68 percent), stock level information (58 percent), directions to relevant departments (57 percent), customer reviews (50 percent), product information (48 percent), and being able to purchase using their smartphone (43 percent).